eoap/inference-eoap/docs/index.md

 ## The model

-The model is a Convolutional Neural Network (CNN) trained with Keras against the benchmark dataset EuroSAT.
+The model was trained using a Sequential Convolutional Neural Network (CNN) with Keras based on the benchmark dataset [EuroSAT](https://github.com/phelber/EuroSAT).

 The tile based classification application takes a trained model in the ONNX format and does the inference on Sentinel-2 Level-1C data.

-The model was trained using a Sequential Convolutional Neural Network (CNN) with Keras based on the benchmark dataset EuroSAT.